 The World Health Organization (WHO) has developed a system of functional classes to describe the severity of pulmonary hypertension (PH) cases.
 Knowing what type and functional class of PH you have helps doctors decide which PH treatments will be most effective.
 One goal of treatment is to improve your functional class number.
 Progressing to a more severe functional class indicates that your current treatment is not working.
 You and your doctor can work together to modify your treatment plan.

-WHO organizes PH into four classes based on the severity of the symptoms, specifically the limitations PH imposes upon activities.
+The WHO organizes PH into four classes based on the severity of PH symptoms, especially the limitations PH imposes upon daily activities.

-People with class I pulmonary hypertension do not experience any PH symptoms, either at rest or with exercise.
+People with class 1 pulmonary hypertension do not experience any PH symptoms, either at rest or with exercise.

-Pulmonary hypertension is considered class II when a person experiences no PH symptoms at rest but feels uncomfortable and short of breath while performing their usual daily activities.
+Pulmonary hypertension is considered class 2 when a person experiences no PH symptoms at rest but feels uncomfortable and short of breath during their usual daily activities.

-In class IV pulmonary hypertension, people experience symptoms at rest and during activity.
+In class 4 pulmonary hypertension, people experience symptoms at rest and during activity.
 Fainting is possible, especially when bending over.
 Edema (swelling) in the feet and ankles is common.

 Your health care team can help you assess which functional class of PH you have.
 Even if you aren’t experiencing symptoms, it’s important to seek treatment to keep your PH from progressing to the more severe classes.

 On myPHteam, the social network for people with pulmonary hypertension and their loved ones, more than 50,000 members come together to ask questions, give advice, and share their stories with those who understand life with PH.

 Have you been diagnosed with PH?
 Share your experience in the comments below, or start a conversation with others on your Activities page.